It’s hard to imagine ordering anything low-carb at a restaurant with the words “fried chicken” in its name, but we’re here to show you it can be done!

 We’re afraid the list of low-carb friendly options at KFC for breakfast, lunch and dinner won’t be nearly as long as some of the other fast food restaurants we’ve covered, but you have at least one good option: get a bucket of grilled chicken.

 KFC offers a few different options for their buckets of chicken.
 You can get an eight piece, 12 piece or 16 piece bucket.
-We don’t think you’ll need more than an eight piece bucket, unless you’re feeding the whole office.
 Always get the original recipe and ask for grilled chicken instead of crispy.
 And as always, hold the sauce.

 According to the KFC website, one grilled drumstick contains 90 calories, 0 grams of carbs, and 4 grams of fat.
 A few pieces should be enough to tide you over as a snack until you can get to a real ketogenic meal.

 These bucket meals come with biscuits, desserts, drinks, and side dishes, so save yourself the temptation and ask them to hold these.
-Or take them back to the office with you and distribute them to your co-workers before you become tempted to eat them yourself.
 The only food you can get to accompany your bucket of chicken is a side salad without dressing or croutons.

 Foods To Avoid at KFC